thenextbilliononline/data/README.md

 $H_A$: Economic indicators do not have a stronger effect than social measurements on Internet access.

+## Motivation

+We are interested in this problem as data scientists because our field is a mixed bag.
+On one hand, big data can be used to influence elections, spread hateful propaganda, and be used to track every purchase and decision we make.
+However, the Internet as a whole provides many positive economic outlets.
+We want to investigate the link between internet infrastructure and economic output as a way to measure the positive effects of internet access.

 ## Data
 Each folder will have it's own data-scraping/cleaning location, named after the indicator in question.
 Inside that folder, we will place a .R file (with plenty of comments!) that collects the data locally and uses as much automation as possible.
 Then, each file will be stored in the csvs section.